juampabloheras/BraTS-GoAT/README.md

 the aim is to simultaneously improve performance in all domains.
 In this context, we define a domain as a group in an artificial clustering of the training datasets, and we aim to improve performance over all clusters.
 A natural clustering for this dataset would be based on tumor type; however, given that we do not have this information, the idea is to produce new clusterings using an unsupervised approach.
-Furthermore, we plan to analyze the sensitivity of the model performance to the clustering approach chosen, and interpret the results to try to understand which sets of features improve segmentation.
+This is accomplished by embedding the images to a low dimensional latent space with a Variational Autoencoder (VAE), and iteratively clustering within this space.
+We plan to analyze the sensitivity of the model performance to the clustering approach chosen, and interpret the results to try to understand which sets of features improve segmentation.

 ## Model Architecture